make double-click open composite actor

 should 'look Inside' ?

-#3 Updated by Laura Downey about 13 years ago
+#3 Updated by Laura Downey over 13 years ago

 The natural inclination when "drilling down" in graphical heirarchical systems